In 2021, tuition for full-time students at Garrett College was $7,980 a year for in-state students and $9,772 a year for out-of-state students.

 On average, colleges raise tuition about 3% each year.

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make thecost of college feel more doable until you're done with college.
+Remember, the advertized cost of tuition doesn't mean much if you plan to use financial aid to help pay for college.
+Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college feel more doable until you're done with college.

 Explore other Maryland colleges

-Garrett has the same tuition for international students as for those from out of state.
+Garrett College has the same tuition for international students as for those from out of state.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.